justinsgithub/JustinsGithub/README.md

 - 🔭 I’m currently working on landing a job or internship in the tech industry
 - 🌱 I’m currently focused on learning everything to do with Python
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/justinaawd)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/justinaawd) or justinaawd@gmail.com

 <!--